exercism/julia/concepts.wip/arithmetic-operators/about.md

 julia> 10 ^ 3.0
 1000.0

-# Any float between 0 and 1 raised to an infinitely large positive number,
+# Any float between 0 and 1 raised to Inf,
 # returns 0.0
 julia> 0.5 ^ Inf
 0.0